markg85/SeriesMeta/README.md

 ## whenIsNext

-Returns an array of `episodeObject` based internally based on the current date (not settable).
-It tries to find the **first** date when the next episode that airs **on** or **after** the current date and returns those.
+Returns an array of `episodeObject` based internally on the current date (not settable).
+It tries to find the **first** date for the next episode that airs **on** or **after** the current date and returns those.
 If that date happens to have multiple episodes being aired then those will all be returned.
 The parameters:
 - series : The series (a string).